After Facebook, Silicon Valley warily eyes Square

 Most e-commerce companies eventually are acquired at about one to 1.5 times revenue, but in the early stages they ask for valuations of five or 10 times revenue, venture capitalists say.
 That means a company would have to increase revenue by a factor of 15 for a venture capitalist to make three times its return.

 Very high valuations can also create another problem in that they limit the pool of potential acquirers.
-At a 10-figure valuation, companies including Apple (AAPL.O), Facebook, Google (GOOG.O) or Microsoft (MSFT.O) are almost the only possible buyers - an especially important issue if the IPO market as a whole goes dormant for a time.
+At a 10-figure valuation, companies including Apple, Facebook, Google or Microsoft are almost the only possible buyers - an especially important issue if the IPO market as a whole goes dormant for a time.

 Asana last raised funds in 2009, when Andreessen Horowitz and Benchmark Capital committed $10 million.
 JustFab raised $33 million last year, and Ideeli has raised a total of $70 million, including $41 million last year.